Greenland: Left-wing Inuit Ataqatigiit party wins election | DW | 07.04.2021

 Greenland belongs to the Kingdom of Denmark — from whom Donald Trump attempted to purchase the island — but holds broad autonomy.

-Mining of its natural resources is seen as a means to achieve independence, but environmental concerns over Kvanefjeld have divided opinion.
+Mining its natural resources is seen as a means to achieve independence; however, environmental concerns over Kvanefjeld have divided public opinion.

 Kvanefjeld — which also contains uranium deposits — is a key source for neodymium, an integral component for wind turbines, electric vehicles, and combat aircraft.

 Egede, as head of the strongest party, will now have the chance to form a coalition government.
-He needs 16 out of 31 seats in the Inatsisartut legislature for a majority.
+For a majority, they will need 16 out of 31 seats in the Inatsisartut legislature.

-It is not yet clear how the election results will translate into the number of seats.
+It is not yet clear how the election results will translate into seat allocation.

-Greenland is the world's largest island but is home to just 56,000 people, making it the least densely populated territory on Earth.
+Greenland is the world's largest island yet is home to just 56,000 people, making it the least densely populated territory on Earth.